sebw/blog-old.wains.be/2007/2007-10-23-bash-converting-unix-timestamp-to-date.md

 `$ date -d @1193144433
 Tue Oct 23 15:00:33 CEST 2007`

-But that command doesn't work under Redhat EL 3, so you should use the following :
+But that command doesn't work under Red Hat EL 3, so you should use the following :

 `$ date --date "1970-01-01 1193144433 sec" "+%Y-%m-%d %T"
 2007-10-23 15:00:33`